Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Discussion and conclusion

-Second, extending our study to thin-shell mechanics is clearly an interesting but challenging endeavor.
-The indentation behavior of a semi-cylindrical shell has been extensively studied previously, usually under clamped boundary conditions for lengthwise edges where the remaining two edges are free.
-The localized deformation of a cylindrical shell is inevitably accompanied by in-plane stretching~\cite{audoly2010elasticity, HOLMES2019118}, leading to stress focusing and the creation of a pair of defects~\cite{witten2007stress, vaziri2008localized}.
-These individual structures can migrate to the free edges, where they disappear, to reduce the stretching energy, and the indentation force decreases drastically.
-At this point, the shell recovers its isometrically deformed shape, similar to the M-shape observed in the planar elastica model~\cite{boudaoud2000dynamics,vaziri2008localized}.
-How such generic behavior is modified if the edges of the shell are supported by frictional interactions with a flat substrate is an intriguing problem that needs to be investigated.
+Third, extending our study to thin-shell mechanics is an interesting but challenging endeavor.
+The indentation behavior of a semi-cylindrical shell has been extensively studied, usually under clamped boundary conditions for lengthwise edges, where the remaining two edges are free.
+The localized deformation of a cylindrical shell is inevitably accompanied by in-plane stretching~\cite{audoly2010elasticity, HOLMES2019118}, which leads to stress focusing and the creation of a pair of defects~\cite{witten2007stress, vaziri2008localized}.
+These individual structures can migrate to the free edges, where they disappear, thereby reducing the stretching energy and drastically decreasing the indentation force.
+At this point, the shell recovers its isometrically deformed shape, which is similar to the M-shape observed in the planar elastica model~\cite{boudaoud2000dynamics,vaziri2008localized}.
+It needs to be investigated how such generic behavior is modified if the edges of the shell are supported by frictional interactions with a flat substrate.

-Finally, the theoretical findings must be verified through physical experiments.
-Throughout the study, we assumed symmetric deformation of an ideal arch with a uniform natural curvature and elastic modulus.
-However, our preliminary experiments suggest that the validity of these simplified assumptions may have to be examined because of the limitations in the fabrication of a physical experimental model.
-In experiments, the arch is often observed to undergo asymmetric buckling deformation upon indentation at its center.
-Further theoretical investigation of such asymmetric deformation modes, along with quantitative experimental verification, is required to understand the complex mechanical responses of curved elastic structures supported by a frictional substrate.